 Hagon has made appearances as the pianist/keyboardist for the national blues act The Dan Lawson Band at the Nashville New Music Conference, television appearances on CN8 for “Back Stage with Barry Nolan,” “The Fox 25 Morning News” program, and has been an opener for national acts such as Derek St. Holmes (formerly of Ted Nugent) Mark Farner of Grand Funk Railroad, Great White, Zakk Wylde, Jimmy Van Zant, Trixter, Pat Travers, Rick Derringer and Eddie Money.

-Hagon is currently the Music Technology Committee Chair for the MMEA (Massachusetts Music Educators Association) conference and is a recent recipient of the Exemplary Music Educator Award from Berklee College of Music in recognition of his outstanding teaching and efforts to advance the music education profession.
+Hagon has served as Music Technology Committee Chair for the MMEA (Massachusetts Music Educators Association) conference and is a recipient of the Exemplary Music Educator Award from Berklee College of Music in recognition of his outstanding teaching and efforts to advance the music education profession.

 B.M. in Professional Music, cum laude, Berklee College of Music; Dip. in Media Composition, London School of Creative Studies; M.S. in Music Technology, Indiana University–Purdue University at Indianapolis.
 Studies with Charles Fernandez.